Wrongful Death Lawyers Richmond VA

 Under Virginia law, the personal representative of the estate of the decedent must file a wrongful death claim within two years of the date of the decedent’s death.
 The court will not hear a wrongful death claim beyond this statute of limitations.

-Every wrongful death lawsuit has its own unique set of evidence and circumstances that an experienced and skilled attorney must be able to navigate in the most effective manner possible to achieve best results for the client.
+Every wrongful death lawsuit has its own unique set of evidence and circumstances that an experienced and skilled attorney must be able to navigate in the most effective manner possible to achieve the best results for the client.

 What are the common causes of wrongful death cases in Virginia?